Coronavirus outbreak stokes anti-Asian bigotry worldwide | The Japan Times

 Two U.S. government-chartered planes carrying hundreds of American citizens evacuated from the vessel departed the capital from Haneda Airport on Monday morning.

-Infections of the virus which originated in Wuhan have spread in Japan among people with no direct connections to China, with new cases reported in Tokyo, Aichi, Hokkaido and Okinawa.
+Infections of the virus, which is thought to have originated in Wuhan, have spread in Japan among people with no direct connections to China, with new cases reported in Tokyo and Hokkaido, as well as Aichi and Okinawa prefectures.

 The latest cases in Tokyo and Hokkaido came on the heels of Japan’s first coronavirus death — that of a woman in her 80s in Kanagawa Prefecture, whose son-in-law, a taxi driver, was also found to be infected with the virus.